cmcqueen/linux-kernel-uleds/driver/Documentation/leds/uleds.rst

 any valid sysfs device node name, but consider using the LED class naming convention of "devicename:color:function".

+Alternatively, setup can be done with an ioctl call, passing a pointer to the structure.

+There is also an ioctl call to configure a default trigger for the LED, by passing a pointer to a structure containing the name of a trigger.

 The current brightness is found by reading an int value from the character device.
 Reading will block until the brightness changes.
 The device node can also be polled to notify when the brightness value changes.